 There are several ways to evaluate N losses after excessive rainfall events:

 Soil tests can be a useful tool for helping to determine supplemental N needs in the spring, even though the predictive value of these tests is affected by weather conditions that impact N losses and mineralization.
-Because of wet spring conditions in broad areas of the Corn Belt in recent years, several universities have written articles on use of soil sampling to help determine N loss and crop needs (Table 1).
+Because of wet spring conditions in broad areas of the Corn Belt in recent years, several universities have written articles on use of soil sampling to help determine N loss and crop needs.
+See list below.

 Local conditions, including soil type, drainage characteristics and average temperature and rainfall greatly affect N-loss potential.
 For this reason, growers are encouraged to review their own state's recommendations.